dominant-strategies/hardhat-example/README.md

     - <u>Local</u>: HTTP ports for each chain's `RPCURL` can be found [here](https://docs.quai.network/node/node-overview#networking-and-conventions).
     - <u>Remote</u>: hosted RPC endpoints for each chain can be found [here](https://docs.quai.network/develop/networks#testnet).

-### Deploy
+### Deploying a Simple Contract

-1. Configure the `deploy.js` script to specify the contract you'd like to deploy
+1. The `deploy.js` script is configured to deploy the `greeter.sol` contract by default.
-   - Pass the name of the contract into the hardhat runtime contract definition
+   - Pass the name of the greeter contract into the hardhat runtime contract definition
-   - Pass relevant constructor arguments into the deploy command (i.e. the intial greeting for the `greeter.sol` contract)
+   - Pass the initial greeting constructor argument into the deploy command
-2. Compile contracts using `npx hardhat compile`
+2. Compile greeter contract using `npx hardhat compile`
-3. Deploy contract to a single chain using `npx hardhat run scripts/deploy.js`
+3. Deploy greeter to a single chain using `npx hardhat run scripts/deploy.js`
    - This will deploy to the `defaultNetwork` specified in your `hardhat.config.js`
    - You can specify a network other than the `defaultNetwork` by passing the `--network networkName` flag to the deploy command.
 Replace `networkName` with one of the options below.
    - Available `networkName` are: